-Cori (Eckerle) Collinsworth enters her third season at the helm of the Panther softball program in 2019-20.
+Cori (Eckerle) Collinsworth enters her fourth season at the helm of the Panther softball program in 2020-21.

 Collinsworth comes to Hanover after spending the last seven seasons, both as a player and a coach at the University of Indianapolis, where the team appeared in the NCAA Division II National Tournament Regional, Super Regional and World Series rounds.